ShprAlex/SproutLife/README.md

 ## Motivation

-The inspiration for SproutLife was to create an open ended genome with unlimited potential for evolution.
+The inspiration for SproutLife was to create an open ended genome on top of the Turing-complete foundation of Conway's Game of Life.
 The initial success was that this was possible.

-Anticlimactically, it turns out that an open ended genome in a turing complete environment does not automatically lead to some kind of transcendent evolutionary product.
-The solutions that emerge are still limited by the simple problems they are tasked with.

-It is the evolutionary journey, rather than a specific destination where SproutLife can be most informative.
+After much experimentation it also seems likely that SproutLife can generate truly complex, hierarchical, and even multicellular structures.

+Simulating artificial life is exciting because it may show us something about life's advances, but it may be more useful for studying life's flaws.
 In particular, the process of "collapse" is an interesting topic for investigation.

-From Covid to the popping of stock market bubbles, political upheaval, and even global warming we are surrounded by real and potential falling of the established order.
-SproutLife also exhibits this kind of behavior and can let us understand how to quantify and perhaps predict it.
+From Covid to the popping of stock market bubbles, political upheaval, and even global warming we are surrounded by real and potential disasters caused by living agents.
+SproutLife also exhibits this kind of behavior and may help us understand how to quantify and perhaps predict it.

 ## Seeds that Sprout - the key idea

-A slight change to the rules of GOL allows organisms in SproutLife to reproduce, mutate, and evolve.
+A slight change to the rules of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GOL) allows organisms in SproutLife to reproduce, mutate, and evolve.

 ![Seed Sprout Illustration](https://github.com/ShprAlex/SproutLife-Gallery/blob/master/ShprAlex/SeedSproutIllustration.png)

-- **Cell** - Cells in SproutLife are only considered as cells if the are in the "alive" state.
-[Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GOL) uses the term "dead" cells to refer to empty coordinates.
+- **Cell** - Cells in SproutLife are coordinates on a grid that are in the "alive" state.
+GOL uses the term "dead" cells to refer to empty coordinates.
 SproutLife simply considers this as empty space.

 - **Seed** - A seed is a collection of cells that we replace with a new cells.
-A static 2x2 block pattern is a natural choice for a seed, because lots of these blocks are produced during a typical game.
+A static 2x2 block pattern is a natural choice for a seed, because lots of these blocks are produced in GOL.
 Other small patterns work just as well, and better in some cases.

 - **Sprout** - A sprout is a pattern that replaces a seed.
 An [R-Pentomino](https://www.youtube.com/watch?v=bTPN3spiq1I) is a natural choice for a sprout pattern because it is small and produces a lot of growth.

 - **Organism** - An organism is a collection of cells.
 Organisms begin their life as a sprout, and every cell that grows from this pattern becomes part of the organism.
 Collisions between cells of different organisms will be discussed later.

 - **Reproduction** - A seed from a parent sprouts to become a new child organism.
-We know the identity of the parent for each child.
-Thus we can support inheritance, where genes pass down from parent to child.
-For now every organism has a single parent.
-Sexual reproduction can also easily be added as a result of contact between a parent and other organisms.
+Thus we know the identity of the parent for each child.
+This enables implementing inheritance, where genes pass down from parent to child.
+For now every organism has a single parent, meaning that reproduction is asexual, but there are relevant ways to implement sexual reproduction as well.

 ![Sprout Animation](https://github.com/ShprAlex/SproutLife-Gallery/blob/master/ShprAlex/SproutAnimation.gif)

 - **Self imposed lifespan** - It turns out that having old organisms self-destruct is beneficial to their children.
 Removing all of a parent's cells from the board creates more room for its children and descendants to grow.
 New organisms develop in a predictable pattern allowing stability to arise, whereas older organisms get damaged by collision and mutation.
 It was exciting to discover that letting organisms control their own lifespan does not lead to run-away growth.
-Organisms often prefer to be small.
+Organisms naturally prefer to be small.
 The maximum lifespan is encoded as an integer value that can mutate from generation to generation.

-- **Mutation** - There are lots of ways to implement a genetic code and mutation.
-An option that works well, is to have mutations be a pair of (x,y) coordinates, and a time value ((x,y),t) for each coordinate.
-If at age t, an organism has a mutation ((x,y),t) and it has a living cell at coordinates (x,y) then that cell is killed.
+- **Genes** - There are lots of ways to implement a genes and mutation.
+An option that works well, is to have genes be a pair of (x,y) coordinates, and a time value ((x,y),t) for each coordinate.
+If at age t, an organism has a gene ((x,y),t) and it has a living cell at coordinates (x,y) then that cell is killed.
 Turning off a cell changes how the organism grows from that point.

-- **Genome** - A collection of mutations make up an organism's genome.
-Mutations can be added to the organism's genome, or existing mutations removed.
+- **Genome and Mutation** - A collection of genes make up an organism's genome.
+Mutations can add genes to the organism's genome, or existing genes can be removed.
 We do this by random chance during an organism’s life.
-Mutations have to be beneficial across all conditions.
-For example a first child and a second child are born at different times with different surrounding cell configurations.
-In our case they both follow the same genetic blueprint, even though it's tempting to take birth order into account.
+All children inherit and follow the same genome even though they are born at different times with different surrounding cell configurations.

 ![Sprout Animation](https://github.com/ShprAlex/SproutLife-Gallery/blob/master/ShprAlex/SproutLife%202016-01-29zb.gif)